openconfig/public/doc/controller-card_poweroff.md

     **Response:**

-    The new card should remain powered off.
+    The new card must remain powered off.
 Power should only be enabled on the new card by a configuration change to set `/components/component[controller-card#]/controller-card/config/power-admin-state = POWER_ENABLED`

 7. Both controller-cards present during the initial boot operation.
 However, the controller card that is configured as "POWER\_DISABLED" boots up sooner than the other card and takes over the ACTIVE role.